squishy-cat/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  1. Submit form with console open --> see 500 error --> "Uninitialized constant ToysController::Toys"
+  2. Check controller file --> "Toys.create" should be "Toy.create"

 - Update the number of likes for a toy

   - How I debugged:
+  1. Click like button --> see "Unexpected end of JSON input"
+  2. Check controller file --> see render json step missing --> add render json step

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  1. Spotted "Destroy" not available in routes, added "Destroy" as available